dzeez/testdoc/README.md

 ![Replit pass credentials button](images/replit_pass_credentials.png)

 It is possible that you will encounter errors relating to GitHub credentials.
-If so, send me an email.
+If so, send me an email, or leave a comment in Classroom.

 ---
 ## Once you're done with that, proceed to the [next step](publish).